Member Organizations

 Quality Assurance

 The Institute of Chartered Accountants of Trinidad and Tobago (ICATT) Act of 1970 empowers ICATT to statutorily regulate auditors.
-ICATT has adopted ISQC 1 as the applicable quality control standards.

 ICATT adopted a QA review system in 2007 for the inspection of members’ audits and the audit monitoring visits began in 2009 under a contract with the Association of Chartered Certified Accountants (ACCA).
 QA reviews continue to be outsourced to ACCA, which submits reports to an independent Regulatory Committee of ICATT for review and action.
 Effective April 2016, ICATT requires members auditing any public interest entities (PIEs) to be reviewed every three years, and every six years for firms which do not undertake audits of PIEs.
 For firms with unsatisfactory outcomes due to limited significant deficiencies requiring some improvement, early follow-up visits are carried out after four years if the firm does not undertake audits of PIEs and after two years if they do.

 ICATT reports that the scope and design of its QA review system, which was developed with the assistance of ACCA, fulfill SMO 1 requirements.
+Relevant standards – ISQM 1, 2, and ISA 220 (revised) – are adopted in the jurisdiction.

 All auditors are required to join ICATT, some of which belong to foreign professional accountancy organizations and may be subject to the oversight and regulation of their respective professional bodies, which would include QA reviews.
 ICATT has reciprocal agreements with several member organizations that have QA reviews that are in line with SMO 1 requirements.